-A pendulum that vibrates can be classified as ‘simple pendulum’ and ‘physical pendulum’.
-A simple pendulum is a case in which the angular motion of an object can be ignored, such as a small object suspended from a string that can ignore mass.
-In fact, most pendulums are a ‘physical pendulum’ instead of a ‘simple pendulum’.
+A pendulum that vibrates is one of a 'simple pendulum' or 'physical pendulum.'
+A simple pendulum is a case in which an object's angular motion can be ignored, such as a small object suspended from a string.
+Most pendulums are a 'physical pendulum' instead of a 'simple pendulum.'

-Since the experiment of Galileo, We think that the amplitude and the cycle of the pendulum are not related.
-This only applies if the amplitude of the pendulum is very small.
+Since Galileo's experiment, He found that the amplitude and the pendulum cycle are not related.
+This law only applies when the amplitude is tiny.

 In practice, the pendulum cycle increases as the amplitude increases.